Skip to content

 free(base_integer_array);

 Note that free takes a void*.
 Our int* is cast, without us asking explicitly, to a void*.
 The operating system just wants an address.
-This allows the operating system to mark the section, denoted by the start of the section, and probably by its own record of the length.
+This allows the operating system to mark the section, denoted by the start of the section, and probably by the operating system's own record of the length.
 Note also that the address (42) held by base_integer_array is still in play.
 It is what is known as a 'dangling pointer'.
 We could try to dereference it after giving it to free, which is the notorious use after free.
 This is also undefined behavior as we try to access memory that is no longer accessible by our program.
 What we could do is to set base_integer_array and integer_array to new values to denote that they were invalid.

 int element_count = 42;